Kristine Vetulani-Belfoure: Europe

 She was born in Kraków, the daughter of Adam Vetulani and Anna Szewczyk, she was a half-sister of Jerzy and Jan Vetulani.
 Raised in a Catholic family, by the age of five she lived in the country.
 Then she moved to the city to start education in the elementary school.
 Once World War II started in 1939, she attended underground classes.
 She studied several foreign languages, first French, and later German, as her son said, heeding her father's advice: “Learn your enemy's language”.
 During the war her family adopted a Jewish woman, saving her from the Nazis.

-In 1942 she was taken to Germany to work as slave laborer in the Nazis' factory.
+In 1942 she was taken to Germany and forced to work as slave laborer in the Nazis' factory.
 She first worked at Hamewacker Chewing Tobacco in Nordhausen and was later sent to the ammunition factory Schmidt, Kranz & Co.
 She worked as kitchen help and as an interpreter.
 She was also a maid in the household of the company owner before she was liberated in 1945.

 Vetulani started studying romance philology at Johann Wolfgang Goethe-Universität Frankfurt am Main, but she did not graduate from the university.